Theosophical History Conference 2003

 was.

-his recently acquired large family.
+Things were difficult with Mortimer’s low income and his recently acquired large family.
 Susanna managed to raise some money

 and they decided to buy a school.
 It was a disaster and after three months